MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/getting-started-android-studio-push-notifications.md

 #### FooAppFirebaseMessagingService.java

-The placeholder in the code shown below should be replaced according to your scenario:
+The placeholder in the code shown below should be replaced according to your scenario.

 - **PACKAGE_IDENTIFIER**
-  - The Java package identifier that matches your setup.
+  - The **Java package identifier** that matches your setup.

 ```java
 package com.foo.playfab.app;